a11yproject/a11yproject.com/CONTENT_STYLE_GUIDE.md

 # Content Style Guide

 A consistent writing style will help site content feel unified and aid with comprehension.
-Please check our [Contributing Guidelines](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTRIBUTING.md) before submitting.
+Please check our [Code of Conduct](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/CONTRIBUTING.md) before submitting.
 Questions or concerns about the Content Style Guide can be addressed in the site's [Issue Tracker](https://github.com/a11yproject/a11yproject.com/issues).

 ## Table of Contents